elixir-lang/elixir-lang.github.com/_posts/2013-05-23-elixir-v0-9-0-released.markdown

 We have also many other smaller improvements:

 * Our CLI now supports `--hidden` and `--cookie` flags which are useful for distributed modes;
 * Our test framework, ExUnit, is now able to capture all the communication that happens with a registed IO device, like `:stdio` and `:stderr`, via [`ExUnit.CaptureIO`](http://elixir-lang.org/docs/master/ExUnit.CaptureIO.html).
-This is very useful for testing how your software reacts on some inputs and what it prints to the terminal;
+This is very useful for testing how your software reacts to some inputs and what it prints to the terminal;
-* `String`, `Enum` and `Dict` modules got more convenience functions to work with their respective types;
 * `IEx` now allows files to be imported into the shell with `import_file` and also loads `~/.iex` on startup for custom configuration;
+* The `String`, `Enum` and `Dict` modules got more convenience functions that goes from checking unicode character validity to taking values out of a dictionary;
 * And many, many more!

-We are very thankful for the community around us, which sent bug reports, provided bug fixes and contributed all those amazing features.
-And when are **you** joining us?
+A huge thank you to our community for sending bug reports, providing bug fixes and contributing all those amazing features.
+And when are **you** joining us? :)

 Give Elixir a try!
-You can start with our [getting started guide](http://elixir-lang.org/getting_started/1.html), or [check this 30 minute video](http://pragprog.com/book/elixir/programming-elixir) from [PragProg](http://pragprog.com/book/elixir/programming-elixir) or buy the beta version of [Programming Elixir](http://pragprog.com/book/elixir/programming-elixir).
+You can start with our [getting started guide](http://elixir-lang.org/getting_started/1.html), or [check this 30 minute video from PragProg](http://www.youtube.com/watch?v=a-off4Vznjs&feature=youtu.be) or buy the beta version of [Programming Elixir](http://pragprog.com/book/elixir/programming-elixir).